stamat/poops/example/src/markup/docs/config-reference.md

 ```

 Front matter shaping the tree: `order` (sort among siblings), `navTitle` (sidebar label),
-`nav: false` (hide from sidebar).
+`nav: false` (hide from sidebar), `navGroup` (a section to file the page under, without changing
+its url).
 If nothing survives filtering, an empty array is written.

 ## `markup.feed`